mitchelltmarino/Movie-Profitability-Classifier/README.md

 greater accuracy due to its inductive bias, which maximizes the margin of the decision boundary on the hyperplane.

-my SVM model performed best with a Gaussian kernel, indicating that the relationship between movie profitability and the descriptive features was complex.
+The SVM model performed best with a Gaussian kernel, indicating that the relationship between movie profitability and the descriptive features was complex.
 The average training time was 146 ms, making it my second slowest model to train.
 Interestingly, SVM and KNN had extremely similar classification results, such that either one could be used depending on preferences of classification (perhaps true negatives are most important).
 One may be desirable over the other in terms of classification or training time, where SVM and KNN would win respectively.

+!["Defining Profitability"](/.Github/Assets/SVMAUC.jpg)

 **Support Vector Machine Performance**

-!["Defining Profitability"](/.Github/Assets/SVMAUC.jpg)

 | Accuracy | Precision | Recall | F-Measure | Area Under Curve
 | -- | --- | --- | ---| ---